Preciousnnebuogor/Swapit/README.md

 # SwapIt

-This Project is for Celo Hackathon
+This Project is for Celo Hackathon Season 7

 ![img](./public/homed.png)